-“I find my work incredibly rewarding, and I feel that the most important service I can provide is to emphasize all the ways that you – my wonderful patients – can reduce your risk of developing many eye conditions, such as cataracts, macular degeneration, glaucoma, diabetic retinopathy, lazy eye…
+“I find my work incredibly rewarding, and I feel that the most important service I can provide is to emphasize all the ways that you – my wonderful patients – can reduce your risk of developing many eye conditions, such as cataracts, macular degeneration, glaucoma, diabetic retinopathy, and lazy eye, etc.

 One safety precaution is to have routine eye exams performed.
 Good vision doesn’t always indicate good eye health.
 Only in-depth eye examinations can detect early warning signs of eye conditions.
 Keep in mind that if you receive an abnormal result from a routine eye exam, there’s a high chance that treatment can diminish or eliminate your risk of vision loss.